What type of art was created during the Pop Art movement?

 Campbell’s Soup Cans by Andy Warhol: Soup Cans and Artistic Rebellion

 Andy Warhol’s “Campbell’s Soup Cans” emerged as a revolutionary statement within the art world.
-Reports suggest that Warhol was drawn to the mundanity of consumer products, seeking to elevate the every day to the realm of art.
+Reports suggest that Warhol was drawn to the novelty of mundane consumer products.
+This is why he sought to elevate the every day, to the realm of art.
 The decision to paint 32 canvases, each representing a different soup flavour, was a deliberate nod to mass production and the ubiquity of consumer culture.
 “Campbell’s Soup Cans” not only marked the birth of pop art but also challenged traditional notions of artistic subject matter.

 Marilyn Diptych by Andy Warhol: The Glamour and Tragedy of Marilyn Monroe